CER-REC/conditions/app/components/MainInfoBar/README.md

 * The horizontal bar should not overlap with the Visualization at any point
 * Text for 'About', 'Methodology', and 'Download' should be evenly spaced in French and English
 * Share icons should be visible underneath the text
+* Handle generating the shortened URL for share icons

 ## Interaction Requirements